Beta flash

 FecoFile

-A PVC tube used to store solid human waste
+A PVC tube used to store solid human

 on big walls.
 Aka the Shit